arifintahu/msib-challenge-week-7/README.md

 ## Steps
 1. Support `subtraction`, `multiplication`, `division`, and `exponential` operators on `calculator.js` module.
-2. Write unit tests for each operators on `calculator.spec.js` and a unit test for combinations of operators.
+2. Write unit tests for each operators on `calculator.spec.js` and unit tests for combinations of operators.
 3. Run `npm test` to check your unit tests

 ## How to Submit